sailfish-keyboard/sailfishos-presage-predictor/README.md

 - One language specific package for installing the ngram databases

 # Debugging info
-To debug a keyboard plugin you should run:
+To debug a keyboard plugin you should run on your device as root:
 ```
 pkill maliit-server; MALIIT_DEBUG=enabled maliit-server
 ```